 - Not able to speak for oneself or share information

 Many individuals who have experienced trafficking encounter health care and social service professionals during and after their exploitation, but remain unidentified.
 SOAR to Health and Wellness training equips professionals with skills to identify, treat, and respond appropriately to human trafficking.

 Other ways to help: Learn 10 ways you can help end trafficking, including spreading the word that demand fuels exploitation and thinking about where you eat and how you shop.

-The federal, legal definition of a severe form of human trafficking describes three facets of the crime: an action, a means, and a purpose.
+The federal, legal definition of a severe form of human trafficking describes three facets of the crime: an action, a means, and a purpose (PDF).
 For example, if an individual is recruited by fraudulent means for the purpose of forced labor, that individual has experienced trafficking.
 Learn more about the federal law.
 Visit disclaimer page